MikeyCarter/ItemSorter/README.txt

 9. Need a rewards module.
 If play dumps in items it counts and give L report?
 	- How to sense item is of value?

+10. Pulse to bunch up items before sub-station flawed!  when full it stops sending items.
+       Needs a logic gate there somewhere.
+When both per-hoppers have item... send items.

 Frequent Cut/Pasted commands:
 =============================